What is a dental implant?

 Success rates with dental implants

 The success rate of a dental implants is very high and most people can keep them for many years and even a lifetime.
 The implants were discovered in the 1960s by Dr. Per-Ingvar Branemark, a Swedish doctor and research professor.
 He won numerous international awards and is well-known worldwide.
 A man carrying congenital malformations and with an edentulous mandible, named Gostan Larsson, was his first patient.

 This patient kept the implants for about 40 years until 2006, when he passed away due to age.
 Since then, millions of titanium implants were placed all over the world.
 Tens of thousands of people got rid of the embarrassment of dentures and benefited from the technological development of modern implantology.
 Consequently the implants have made an important contribution to the quality of life of many, many people all around the world.

 Dental implant is the best treatment to replace missing teeth.
 One of the main advantages is how much they look like natural teeth.
 On the other hand, they allow you to eat all sorts of food without feeling embarrassed.
-They are more resistant than dentures.
+In conclusion they are more resistant than dentures.

 With implants, the bone loss caused by the missing teeth will no longer be an issue.
-There will be an aesthetic improvement; with these treatment, you will have a higher state of well-being and an improved quality of life.
+Because of that there will be an aesthetic improvement; with these treatment, you will have a higher state of well-being and an improved quality of life.

 Medical Reference .
 Reviewed By Dra.
 Filomena Santos in September 27,2018